Michele Women’s Belmore Chronoraph Diamond Embellished Bracelet Watch, 37mm – 0.34 ctw

 Most natural diamonds have ages between 1 billion and 3.5 billion years.
 Most were formed at depths between 150 and 250 kilometres (93 and 155 mi) in the Earth's mantle, although a few have come from as deep as 800 kilometres (500 mi).
 Under high pressure and temperature, carbon-containing fluids dissolved various minerals and replaced them with diamonds.
 Much more recently (hundreds to tens of million years ago), they were carried to the surface in volcanic eruptions and deposited in igneous rocks known as kimberlites and lamproites.

 Synthetic diamonds can be grown from high-purity carbon under high pressures and temperatures or from hydrocarbon gases by chemical vapor deposition (CVD).
-Imitation diamonds can also be made out of materials such as cubic zirconia and silicon carbide.
-Natural, synthetic, and imitation diamonds are most commonly distinguished using optical techniques or thermal conductivity measurements.
+Natural and synthetic diamonds are most commonly distinguished using optical techniques or thermal conductivity measurements.

 Michele (pronounced [miˈkɛːle]) is an Italian male given name, akin to the English male name Michael.

 Michele (usually pronounced mish-EL), is also an English female given name that is derived from the French Michèle.
 It is a variant spelling of the more common (and identically pronounced) name Michelle.
-It can also be a surname.
+Michele can also be a surname.

 S, or for lowercase, s, is the nineteenth letter of the Latin alphabet, used in the English alphabet, the alphabets of other western European languages and other latin alphabets worldwide.
 Its name in English is ess (pronounced ), plural esses.

 A watch is a portable timepiece intended to be carried or worn by a person.
 It is designed to keep a consistent movement despite the motions caused by the person's activities.
 A wristwatch is designed to be worn around the wrist, attached by a watch strap or other type of bracelet, including metal bands, leather straps, or any other kind of bracelet.
 A pocket watch is designed for a person to carry in a pocket, often attached to a chain.
+A stopwatch is a watch that measures intervals of time.

 Watches appeared in the 16th century.
 During most of its history, the watch was a mechanical device, driven by clockwork, powered by winding a mainspring, and keeping time with an oscillating balance wheel.
 These are called mechanical watches.